A proposal to improve the accuracy of cosmological observables and address the Hubble tension problem: Computation of exemplary cosmological models with dynamical dark energy

-The spectra in the left-hand column also display clear deviations from $\Lambda$CDM.
-While the peak structure in both cases is barely affected, there is an overall shift, horizontally for the \acidx{CMB} spectrum and vertically for the matter power spectrum.
+The spectra in the left-hand column also display clear deviations from $\Lambda$CDM, due to the deviation of the expansion history in the late Universe.
+While the peak structure in both cases is barely affected (as the density parameters of radiation, CDM and baryons are identical to $\Lambda$CDM), there is an overall shift, horizontally for the CMB spectrum and vertically for the matter power spectrum, due to the reduced growth of structures in the late stages of the evolution, for the latter.
+The horizontal shift to the right-hand side in the temperature spectrum is connected to the deviation in the expansion rate, as follows.
+The multipole moments shown in the x-axis, are in Fourier space.
+Hence, it is not a shift, but stretching (compressing) of the spectrum from the right-hand side to the left-hand side, with increasing (decreasing) expansion rate.
 More pronounced differences in the spectra occur at large spatial scales (corresponding to low $l$ and low $k$, respectively).

-Comparing to the right-hand column, which uses the local value of $H_0$, we see much better agreement with $\Lambda$CDM for all observables, although some minor deviations in the spectra remain at large spatial scales (probably of no discriminating significance given the error bars of CMB measurements at low $l$).
-As mentioned earlier, this outcome corresponds to Fig.~\ref{fig:intICcorrect}, where the backward-in-time integration ``arrives'' at the correct \acidx{IC}.
+Comparing now to the right-hand column, which uses the local value of $H_0$, we see much better agreement with $\Lambda$CDM for all observables, although some minor deviations in the spectra remain at large spatial scales (probably of no discriminating significance given the error bars of CMB measurements at low $l$).
+As mentioned earlier, this outcome corresponds to Fig.~\ref{fig:intICcorrect}, where the backward-in-time integration \qn{arrives} at the correct densities in the early Universe.